What Does Heroin Do to You?

 - Excessive sleep or extended periods of being awake

-- Wearing long sleeves and pants in hot weather, a sign that you inject heroin
+- Wearing long sleeves and pants in hot weather is a sign that you inject heroin

 Additionally, a noticeable heroin effect on the body is how the drug changes your lifestyle and behaviors.
 Some examples of this include: